gardener/garden-setup/README.md

   <a href="#landscapeetcd">etcd</a>:
     backup:
       type: &lt;gcs|s3&gt;                          # type of blob storage
-      resourceGroup:                          # Azure specific, see below
+      resourceGroup:                          # Azure resource group you would like to use for your backup
       region: (( iaas.region ))               # region of blob storage (default: same as above)
       credentials: (( iaas.credentials ))     # credentials for the blob storage's IaaS provider (default: same as above)